CYX22222003/ProjectKorolev/README.md

 Mental Health Practitioners are overwhelmed by the number of patients/customers they have to track.

 Right now most of psychological/therapy/case work is recorded by hand and kept in patient files/books.
-This is very manual and is terrible in terms of figuring out how well the patient is doing over their entire patient history over all sessions.
-(The practitioner can’t possible read it all, and get full context of the patient’s current state)
+This is very manual and time consuming.
+It is terrible in terms of figuring out how well the patient is doing over their entire patient history over all sessions.
+(The practitioner can’t possibly read it and catch all the potential symptoms.
+It is impossible to get full context of the patient’s current state)

-The Generative AI solution can potentially help practitioners to summarize and draw insights, to improve and speed up reviewing patient history.
+The Generative AI solution can potentially help practitioners to summarize and draw insights during sessions which also improves and speeds up reviewing patient history.

 Therefore, we decide to design a web App providing a seamless experience for users to: